 We have been working with an index of legal provisions that list environmental regulations in the area of environmental management for years.
 This index is audited annually in the EMAS verification process.
 A comprehensive index which includes the areas of environmental management, companies, products and workplace safety, is currently being drafted.

 In the supply chain, the verification of compliance with all environmental legislation and labor standards, laws and regulations is nearly impossible – especially since we work almost exclusively with independent producers.
 Nevertheless, we take this issue very seriously and rely on the information provided by our suppliers and bluesign® system monitoring with regard to environmental regulations.

 Many of our suppliers are bluesign® system partners.
 The bluesign® system checks compliance with all applicable environmental legislation in the respective country of production.
 We are not aware of any cases in which our suppliers or their subcontractors have violated environmental laws that led to a fine or non-monetary sanctions.
 More info – bluesign® system.

-In the area of labor standards, laws and regulations, we trust the monitoring by the Fair Wear Foundation in our supply chain.
+We depend on the Fear Wear Foundation audits of our supply chain with regard to labor standards, laws and regulations.
 As a member of the Fair Wear Foundation, we are committed to compliance with minimum standards based on the "International Labor Organization" (ILO) in all production facilities around the world.
-In 2015 we had 99 percent of our production sites audited by the Fair Wear Foundation.
-More info: "Fair Wear Foundation"
+100 percent of our production facilities in high-risk countries are audited by the Fair Wear Foundation.
+Read more here

 From these sources we obtain current information on legislative changes or amendments to other rules.
 This also includes information about legal requirements in our production countries.
 In labor law issues, we work with a law firm that specializes in employment law.